waydelyle/pokemon-assets/README.md

 - [Ribbons](https://itsjavi.com/pokemon-assets/ref/ribbons)
 - [Symbols](https://itsjavi.com/pokemon-assets/ref/symbols)

+---

+For fonts and audio reference, check the `/assets/` folder.

+---

 ## Development Dependencies

 Apart from the package.json devDependencies, your machine (which has to be macOS or Linux) should to have